 - Share your stories: I love to share stories about my mishaps when I was a leasing consultant – the hard lessons learned that we can all reflect on and laugh at now.
 I like to even ask questions like, “Have you ever leased an apartment to someone who clearly hated everything about it?”
 I did!

 - Funny Thought Provokers: Asking a silly question, will often get you silly answers and invoke laughter.
 For example, “If you were a vegetable, what vegetable would you be?”
 Ask your participants to replace their last name on their name tag with their vegetable.
 Mine would be ‘Maria Zucchini’.
 As you walk around the room during activities, ask participants why they chose that vegetable.
 You could even select one table for vegetables, another for animals, etc. It will be a conversation starter during breaks.

-Engagement in training classrooms is critical for participant success.
+Engagement in apartment sales training classrooms is critical for participant success.
 Maximum engagement in the classroom is often a predictor of continuing motivation and commitment as well as overall performance.
 We must become more vigilant in removing distractions from the classroom and engaging learners to maximize participation.
 To ensure success, trainers must create an engaging learning experience that is designed for today’s distracted learner.

 Vice President of Training and Development

 Edge2Learn is an eLearning company whose focus is the Property Management Industry and specializes in property management training and multifamily education.
 With over 30 years of experience and a commitment to increase industry excellence, we are passionate about engaging learners to maximize benefits for both companies and employees.
 Aligned with a well-respected industry leader, Ellis, Partners in Management Solutions, the Edge2Learn platform provides a turnkey solution for clearly identified needs and opportunities.
 We prepare learners to deliver a superior customer experience and also reduce corporate liability risks and overall employee turnover.